 “Stop your crying!”
 Randy shouted back at Ronnie, “I wasn’t out!
 I was in!
 We won it fair!
 Now quit your bitching!”

 “Fuck you, punk!”
 Randy and Ronnie advanced upon each other.
 Tim backed up Ronnie and Jason got behind Randy.
 They swore at each other and argued some more in the near empty park.
-Jason felt a rush from the heat of conflict as he stood behind Randy and joined in the noisy altercation.
+Jason felt a rush from the heat of conflict as he stood behind Randy and became entangled in the noisy ruckus.
 The boisterous shouting went back and forth until tempers cooled down and Jason dragged Randy away while Tim pulled Ronnie away.

 “C’mon,” Jason said to Randy, “let’s go.
 We won and they know it.
 Sore fuckin’ losers just don’t want to admit it.”